hemkan/MotorEase/README.md

 - ```Pip Version: 23.3.2```

 - Using Environment: The Code directory will have a requirements.txt file that lists all required packages for MotorEase to run.
 In your command line, create a new python environment: ``` python3 -m venv .venv``` Once your environment is created, activate it with this command: ```source .venv/bin/activate```.
-Use this command to download all of the dependencies into your virtual environment:  ```pip install -r requirements.txt```.
+Use this command to download all of the dependencies into your virtual environment:  ```pip install -r Code/requirements.txt```.
 Once the requirements are installed and there are PNG and XML files in the Data folder, run MotorEase using this command: ```python3 MotorEase.py```

 - The output of either method will be a file with the Motor impairment accessibility guideline violations, AccessibilityReport.txt